picmi/help/docs/business/integrations/myob-ims.md

 # Integration Configuration integration overview

+The Employee Import Utility from MYOB will only read information from data files provided in a CSV (comma-separated-values) format.
+The format may be either in a quotation delimited format or required quotes may be inserted during the import.
+PICMI generates the report files programmatically using the "Titled Columns" without double quotes including the "Required" fields and other user fields.
+All data is validated prior to export to any known rules as listed below.

 ## PICMI-Integration Configuration integration fields

 Here’s the integration fields table created from your CSV data, following the specified formatting and guidelines: